logicuniverse/manifesto/README.md

 ---

 ## III.
-The Primary Quadrants: Standard Primitives

-While the three axes provide the absolute mathematical space, their intersection yields foundational archetypes.

-The Z-axis is omitted from this type classification because it represents a universal capability: every Logic Unit, regardless of its specific behaviors, inherently possesses the power to inject dependencies and host logic closures.

-The execution plane formed by the X and Y axes maps the operational reality into four standard quadrants, strictly defined by two binary conditions:

-- **X-Axis (Interaction Polarity):** Is there an **Active Subscription** to external changes?
-(Yes: `+X` / No: `-X`)
-- **Y-Axis (Execution Domain):** Is its existence/operation governed by the **Temporal Axis**?
-(Yes: `+Y` / No: `-Y`)

-As a canonical implementation of this pure topology, the current LogicUniverse framework utilizes these coordinates to define four primary Logic Units:
+The Execution Plane: The Four Quadrants of Logic

+The **Execution Plane** is the operational surface defined by the intersection of the **X-Axis (Push/Pull)** and the **Y-Axis (Time/Space)**.
+Every LU manifests its behavior on this plane through a specific combination of its interaction polarity and its existence modality.

+By mapping these two orthogonal dimensions, we define the four fundamental archetypes of logic existence:

-- **Combinational LU (-X, -Y):** Does not subscribe to push signals (Lazy Pull) and has no temporal governance (Pure Spatial Mapping).
+- **Combinational LU (-X, -Y):** Pure **Spatial** mapping.
+It operates in a Pull-based mode (-X) and has no temporal governance (-Y).
+It represents immediate, stateless transformation—where the output is a synchronous reflection of the sampled input.
-- **Sequential LU (-X, +Y):** Does not subscribe to push signals, but its execution is gated by the temporal axis, with per-cycle results latched by the runtime.
+- **Sequential LU (-X, +Y):** Gated **Temporal** execution.
+While it operates in a Pull-based mode (-X), its execution is governed by the temporal axis (+Y).
+It defines a transient logic transition within a discrete cycle, with its **resulting output** latched by the runtime to persist into the next temporal coordinate.

-- **Stateful LU (+X, +Y):** A persistent temporal existence that evolves across time, actively subscribing to external push signals.
+- **Stateful LU (+X, +Y):** Persistent **Temporal** existence.
+It evolves across time (+Y) and actively subscribes to external Push signals (+X).
+It is a proactive entity within the topology that drives its internal state evolution through asynchronous triggers.

-- **Composable LU (+X, -Y):** A proactive spatial scaffold that reacts to push signals to trigger its mapping logic and coordinate nested LUI data without temporal persistence.
+- **Composable LU (+X, -Y):** Proactive **Spatial** scaffold.
+It reacts to Push signals (+X) to trigger its mapping logic but maintains no temporal persistence (-Y).
+It acts as an immediate reactive relay, coordinating and transforming data across the topology without anchoring it in time.

+**The Operational Landscape**
+The Execution Plane provides the "flesh" of logic.
+Every LUI occupies a definitive territory within these four quadrants, determining how it reconciles data at its boundary and how it persists in the operational realm.
+This plane defines the totality of a system's **behavioral footprint**.

+However, while these four quadrants define _how_ logic behaves, they do not define _what_ logic is.
+To achieve true sovereignty and decouple the structure from its implementation, we must look upward—to the vertical axis that pierces this plane.

 ---